List of Western subgenres: Euro-Western

 Euro-Westerns are Western-genre films made in Western Europe.
 The term can sometimes include the spaghetti Western subgenre.
 One example of a Euro-Western is the Anglo-Spanish film The Savage Guns (1961).
 Several Euro-Western films, nicknamed sauerkraut Westerns because they were made in Germany and shot in Yugoslavia, were derived from stories by novelist Karl May, and were film adaptations of May's work.
 One of the most popular German Western franchises was the Winnetou series, which featured a Native American Apache hero in the lead role.
 Also in Finland, only a few Western films have been made, the most notable of which could be the 1971 low-budget comedy The Unhanged, directed by, written by, and starring Spede Pasanen.

 Some new Euro-Westerns emerged in the 2010s, including Kristian Levring's The Salvation, Martin Koolhoven's Brimstone, and Andreas Prochaska's The Dark Valley.

+Exploitation Western

+Exploitation Western is a subgenre of the Exploitation film, a genre characterized by "exploiting" lurid and graphic content throughout 1960s and 1970s up to the early 1980s.
+Examples of exploitation Western films include Soldier Blue (1970), Cain's Cutthroats (1971), Cut-Throats Nine (1972) and Kid Vengeance (1977).